Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Sample selection and methods

 \subsection{ALLSMOG}

-The final data release of the APEX low-redshift legacy survey for molecular gas (ALLSMOG; \citealt{ciconeFinalDataRelease2017}, see also \citealt{bothwellALLSMOGAPEXLowredshift2014} for a previous incomplete release) contains a total of 97 local star-forming galaxies, of which 88 were observed in CO(2-1) with APEX and 9 more in CO(1-0) and CO(2-1) with the IRAM 30-meter telescope.
+ALLSMOG (\citealt{ciconeFinalDataRelease2017}, see also \citealt{bothwellALLSMOGAPEXLowredshift2014} for a previous incomplete release) contains a total of 97 local star-forming galaxies, of which 88 were observed in CO(2-1) with the APEX telescope and 9 more in CO(1-0) and CO(2-1) with the IRAM 30-meter telescope.
 Their targets were selected from the SDSS in the same randomized manner as employed in xCOLDGASS with $10^{8.5}\,\msun<M_*<10^{10}\,\msun$, and $0.01<z<0.03$.
 Additionally, they select targets whose gas-phase metallicity, as initially reported in the MPA-JHU catalog computed according to the \citet{tremontiOriginMassMetallicity2004} calibration, is $\mathrm{12+\log(O/H)}>8.5$ for targets observed with APEX and $\mathrm{12+\log(O/H)}>8.3$ for observations with the more sensitive IRAM 30-meter telescope.
-However, in this work, metallicities are recalculated homogeneously for all of the sample for which this computation is possible (see details in Section~\ref{sec:bpt}) using the more recent calibration of the [OIII]-[NII] strong line index by \citet{curtiNewFullyEmpirical2017} (hereafter O3N2 C17), so the aforementioned limits do not directly translate.
-Since the metallicity limit applied to ALLSMOG could potentially bias our sample, we apply a weighting in our analysis to account for this effect, as discussed in more detail in Section~\ref{sec:methods}.
+However, in this work, metallicities are recalculated homogeneously for all of the sample for which this computation is possible (see details in Sect.~\ref{sec:bpt}) using the more recent calibration of the [OIII]-[NII] strong line index by \citet{curtiNewFullyEmpirical2017} (hereafter O3N2 C17), so the aforementioned limits do not directly translate.
+Since the metallicity limit applied to ALLSMOG could potentially bias our sample, we apply a weighting in our analysis to account for this effect, as discussed in more detail in Sect.~\ref{sec:methods}.